jgcoding2020/C-Programs/README.md

 # C programs

-I wrote these programs while learning C in summer 2020.
+I wrote these programs while learning the procedural language C in summer 2020.